Friday Night Round Robin Events

 As of 7/1/2020, All Friday Night Round Robins are Canceled.

-RESERVATIONS: You must email to make a reservation for the Round Robin
+RESERVATIONS: You must email info@PiedmontTennisAssociation.com to make a reservation for the Round Robin

-7pm – 7:20 – Warm up drill – “King/Queen of the Court Doubles” - Meet fellow players, scout partners
+7pm – 7:20 – Warm up drill – “To the Left" Doubles Drill - Meet fellow players, scout partners

 7:20 – 7:30 – Assign/choose partners and courts, review Match rules